Venkateshan-Fullstackdeveloper/Javascript-Basics/README.md

 # Javascript-Basics
-basics of javascripts whih i learnt from LCO
+basics of javascripts which i learnt from LCO